AccelerateHS/accelerate/README.md

  * Reification of sharing in scalar expressions (sharing is being recovered for array computations)
  * The CUDA backend does not support arrays of type Char and Bool at the moment.
- * The CUDA backend does not implement stencil computations yet.
- * Preliminary API (the current functionality is limited)
+ * Preliminary API (parts of the API may still change in subsequent releases)

 Documentation
 -------------